 The most common size stroker motor varies from engine to engine.
 I will briefly cover the most common stroker engine size for Ford and Chevy.

 Small block Chevy engines are typically stroked from 350ci to 383ci.
-Different Chevy blocks are stroked to different sizes, some are even de-stroked.
-Back in the day racers use to destroke 400ci engines down to 377ci to allow for high revs and more power.
+Different Chevy blocks are stroked to different sizes; some are even de-stroked.
+Back in the day racers use to stroke 400ci engines down to 377ci to allow for high revs and more power.
 LS1 engines can be stroked to 383ci, and larger LS engines like the LS3 can be stroked up to 427ci.

-So, there you have it, that’s how a stroker motor is a standard engine, but with an increased stroke in the cylinder.
+To summarize, just remember that a stroker motor is a standard engine, but with an increased stroke in the cylinder.
 This increases total displacement resulting in more torque and more horsepower.
 These motors are often used in muscle cars, as they give it that muscle feeling.
-If you don’t have to rev your car out to beat somebody else it feels pretty awesome.
+If you don’t have to rev your car out to beat somebody else, it feels pretty awesome.
 Of course, stroking or de-stroking an engine isn’t just limited to muscle cars.
 It is very common in the tuner world.